-Choosing the best nonprofit website platform is key to the success of your organization.
+The platform you decide to build your organization’s website on is key to the success of your investment.
 By not carefully considering your needs and the existing options, you may end up making a decision that leads to wasted costs, technical challenges, and general frustration.

 In this article, we’ve outlined the different platform types currently available, along with some of the different factors to consider when making your decision.

-Today, there are several great options when it comes to choosing the best nonprofit website platform.
+Today, there are several great options when it comes to choosing how to build your website.
 Each option presents a unique set of tradeoffs that your organization will need to weigh carefully before proceeding.
 Below, we’ve divided the possible platform options into three very rough categories; templated, open-source, and integrated.
-What ends up being the best website platform for your nonprofit will come down to the specific needs of your organization.

 Templated website platforms such as Squarespace, Wix, or Weebly are a great resource for anyone looking to quickly and easily get a website launched.
 These platforms provide their customers with a diverse set of templates to choose from along with an extremely user-friendly onboarding process for inputting imagery and content into each pre-defined design.

 The open-source website platforms provide more of a blank slate for users.
 WordPress, Joomla, and Drupal all provide their customers with the tools for crafting their own websites from scratch and are typically preferred by those organizations who seek to have control over the design and configuration of their digital experience.

 Many nonprofit CRM solutions offer website builders as part of their product suites.
 Neon CRM for example offers a website builder product that integrates natively with the rest of their tools to allow nonprofits to keep all of their technology under one roof.
 HubSpot offers a similar website builder tool that works seamlessly with the rest of its ecosystem.
 These typically follow a templated design and have limited functionality and customization abilities.

 How to choose the right website platform